 “Oh my God, Michael!”
 Campbell exclaimed.
 “All right, pass me a glass.
 Tell me what happened.”

-“Keep me updated,”Campbell said.
-“I’m sending him a message right now.”
+“I’m sending him a message right now,” said Campbell.

-“Sorry about the trip,”Kochanski said, “I heard about the dead kid.
-Why leave it near the main road, everyone’s wondering?
+“Let me know what he says.
+So sorry about your trip,”Kochanski said, “I mean about the dead child.
+Why leave it near the main road?
 Is it a warning to foreigners?
-But General Shah insists not and says that the body just ‘accidentally’ fell off a bounty hunter’s truck.”
+But General Shah insists not.
+He says that the body ‘accidentally’ fell off a bounty hunter’s truck.”

-Instead, he showed pictures of George, Charlie, Garcia, Pandolf Medical Center, the open locker with Garcia’s laptop and drives and finally a photo of his latest recruit, a Libyan with impressive credentials in medical applications of computers.
+He showed pictures of Pandolf Medical Center, the open locker with Garcia’s laptop and drives and finally a photo of his latest recruit, a Libyan with “impressive credentials in medical applications of computers,” followed by “the kids,” George and Charlie.

-“With all the recent scares, he could not renew his visa so I grabbed him for Zoser.
+“With all the recent scares,” he said, “we could not renew the Libyan’s American visa so I grabbed him for Zoser and he can work from Dubai.
 For that, Michael, I got another recruitment bonus.”

 Kochanski clapped mockingly.
-“The American taxpayer supports his education and then an international company like Zoser — with no loyalty to any country — gets the payoff.”
+“The American taxpayer supports his education and then an international outfit like Zoser — with no loyalty to anyone — gets the payoff.”

-“He’s also willing to help our cancer project, Michael,” Campbell added, “and work within our budget.”
+“I suppose that’s one way to look at it,” Campbell said.
+“Still, he’s also willing to help with our cancer project, Michael, and work within our budget.”

-“Manny is asking if we can make arrangements for him to come to Saburia,” Campbell said, surprised.
+“Manny is asking if we can make arrangements for him to come to Saburia,” Campbell said, staring at his phone.

-“David,” Kochanski added, “I bought the tix under your consulting company name, so just add it to my bill.”
+“David,” he added, “I bought the tix under your consulting company’s name, so just add it to my tab.”

-“Michael, you can’t just do that, don’t do it again.”
+Campbell groaned.
+“Michael, you can’t just do that, just don’t do it again.”

-After returning to his room, he pressed a button on the remote to shut heavy black shades on the daylight, feeling homesick.
-He could smell her lavender soap and feel his hand sliding down her arm as he followed her into the restaurant for dinner that night, gliding over pink cashmere to the silky skin of her wrist, then lightly touching long loosened hair down her back while listening to her funny, throaty way of describing life.
+Campbell was the first to leave.
+After returning to his room, he pressed a button on the remote to shut heavy black shades on the daylight.
+The first wave of homesickness lapped at his psyche.
+He could smell her lavender soap and feel his hand sliding down her arm as he followed her into the restaurant for dinner that night, gliding over pink cashmere to the silky skin of her wrist, then lightly touching long loosened hair down her back while listening to her funny, throaty way of describing life, her life and he wished, he hoped, someday their life.

-After everyone had finally left, Kochanski pulled out his bottle of Dew vodka from the freezer and his pack of cigarettes.
+After everyone finally left, Kochanski pulled his Dew bottle out from the freezer and his pack of cigarettes from the drawer.
 Who was Campbell to scold him?
-Why were Americans so fussy and judgmental instead of minding-their-own-business?
+Why were Americans so fussy and judgmental, even as they lectured everyone else to mind-their-own-business?

 They had taken crazy risks as a young couple.
 Irina followed their escape plan to the letter.
 “If I die, it’s alright,” she declared bravely and kissed him.
 “Never forget me.”